outermedia/solr-fusion/src/main/doc/user-guide.md

 * One JEE compliant application server >= 2.5.
 Tested with Tomcat 6.0.41.

 # Installation
-For tomcat simply copy the solrfusion-X.Y.war to `<tomcat install dir>/webapps/solrfusion.war` and start the tomcat with ./start.sh. so that the war is unpacked.
+For tomcat simply copy the solrfusion-X.Y.war to `<tomcat install dir>/webapps/solrfusion.war`.
+Save your SolrFusion schema into a location you prefer.
+If it is `<tomcat install dir>/webapps/solrfusion/WEB-INF/classes` no additional configuration is necessary (start your tomcat once to unpack the war).
+Otherwise edit the file `<tomcat install dir>/conf/catalina.properties` and change the line

+    shared.loader=<directory of your solrfusion schema location>

+Please note that files in WEB-INF/classes are preferred, so remove e.g. log4j.properties from the "classes" directory in order to add your own.

+Start the tomcat with ./start.sh. so that the war is unpacked.
 Then Ctrl-C start.sh and stop tomcat with ./stop.sh in order to configure  SolrFusion to you needs.
 If the servlet path isn't touched, point your browser finally to `http://<host>:8080/solrfusion/biblio/select/?q=*:*&wt=xml`.
 The request should return a proper Solr XML response when the configured Solr server(s) support edismax queries.